samuelgarcia/school_spike_sorting_Aussois_2024/README.md

 **Morning session**

-10:30 - 11:30 What you always wanted to know about Spike sorting (but were afraid to ask)
+* 10:30 - 11:30 What you always wanted to know about Spike sorting (but were afraid to ask)

 **Diner session**

-20:00 - 20:30 Overview on the wonderful world of SpikeInterface 20:30 -  21:15 Deep interactive demo
+* 20:00 - 20:30 Overview on the wonderful world of SpikeInterface
+* 20:30 -  21:15 Deep interactive demo : with simulated and then real data
-21.15 - 22:00 Notebook and handson
+* 21.15 - 22:00 Notebook and handson
+  * preprocessing
+  * motion correction
+  * postprocessing

 ## Installation